-The works in this collection, all of which predate the 2020 election, regard the virus and the viral political climate as a single continuum.
+The works in this collection regard the virus and the viral political climate as a single continuum.
 Writing the Virus includes a haunting story that explores the psychological dimensions of an anti-Asian hate crime with a curiously absent culprit; hallucinatory prose that gropes its way through a labyrinth of internalized fear; a historical essay on the post-Cold War militarization of the police and the racist roots of police brutality; poems that probe racism’s dark and violent undercurrent in American society; and an essay that appeals to the power of love in the Black community as our strongest and most promising force for change.
-One of the first to offer advance praise is Jacquelyn Mitchard:
+One of the first to offer praise is Jacquelyn Mitchard:

 The essays and reportage in StatORec’s new anthology are about time: Time is upon us.
 Time may be running out.
 Time is lost; time is found.
 This is a new time, in which our Western predilection to plan is revealed as a cardboard construct, blown down by an enemy contained in a breath.
 Yet with its literary response in real time, this dedicated issue stands as witness to our illusions and our failures but also to our tenacious willingness to love and to learn.

-Praise is also forthcoming from John Freeman, Oscar Villalon, Margot Douaihy, Carmen Giménez Smith, Michael Ravitch, Debra Immergut, and Martha Cooley:
+Additional praise from John Freeman, Oscar Villalon, Margot Douaihy, Carmen Giménez Smith, Debra Immergut, and Martha Cooley:

 How to take the temperature of this crisis, this opportunity, this nightmare, this wake-up call?
 Writing the Virus rounds up a wonderfully diverse array of voices, each addressing—in its own singular, memorable way—all that the pandemic has laid bare.
 This collection gives us what we need now: talented writers of all stripes, weighing in with honesty, vigor, anguish, and hope.
 Read this book: it’ll help. —Martha Cooley, author of The Archivist and Thirty-three Swoons